 As mentioned before, earthquakes are a significant risk in Vancouver.
 And with earthquakes come a host of other concerns, including tsunamis.

 Despite tsunami risk, you’ll be hard-pressed to find a home insurance policy in Vancouver — and all of B.C. in fact — that will cover damage from saltwater flooding.
 It’s much easier, on the other hand, to find coverage for freshwater damage.
 There are also a number of other things home insurance might not cover.

 Comprehensive - This type of home insurance policy offers the most coverage of all the options.
 It covers damage to your property and belongings against all standard perils except the ones that are only covered by additional endorsements (like earthquakes), or ones that are specifically excluded from most policies (events that can be attributed to the homeowner’s lack of due diligence).

 Basic or Named Perils - The name says it all.
 This type of home insurance policy is basic.
-It offers coverage common perils, which include fire, lightning, theft, explosions, falling objects — but only if they’re named in the policy.
+It offers coverage for common perils, which include fire, lightning, theft, explosions, falling objects — but only if they’re named in the policy.

 Broad - Put simply, this type of policy falls somewhere between comprehensive and basic home insurance.
 It offers comprehensive coverage in the event the structure of your home is damaged, but will only offer basic coverage for the contents of your home.

-No frills - This type of insurance is the most bare-bones type of coverage you can get.
+No-Frills - This type of insurance is the most bare-bones type of coverage you can get.
 These policies typically only cover your home in the case of fire and a handful of other perils.
 People typically get no frills insurance when their homes have structural issues that make them ineligible for a basic policy.
 No frills insurance can protect what you have while you are making repairs; you can switch over to another type of policy once your home is up to your insurer’s standards.

 Again, the type of home insurance you’ll want depends on your specific needs and your risk tolerance.

 In Vancouver, getting an add-on for earthquake damage is recommended.
 But add-ons for flood damage, replacement cost coverage (i.e., coverage to help you rebuild your home after a total loss), or coverage for other structures on your property might also be good to consider.
 Ask your insurance agent or broker what they offer.
 It’s important to note that purchasing extra coverage will likely increase home insurance premiums for Vancouver residents.

 The cost of living in Vancouver is among the highest in Canada.
 Every dollar counts, especially when it comes to a large annual expense like home insurance.
 There are several ways to save on home insurance: